shukriadams/guides/raspberrypi/raspberrypi-samba-server.md

     sudo blkid

+You will also be able to read it's UUID="some-random-string"

-Assuming */dev/sdaX* is your drive and */mnt/extStorage* is where you want to mount it, mount the drive
+Assuming */dev/sdaX* is your drive and */mnt/extStorage* is where you want to mount it, test mount the drive

     sudo mkdir /mnt/extStorage
     sudo mount -t ntfs-3g /dev/sdaX /mnt/extStorage

-confirm the mount
+confirm the mount with

     ls /mnt/extStorage/

-(hint, to unmount)
+then unmount again with

     umount /mnt/extStorage

-Make the mount permanent
+Now make the mount permanent

     sudo nano /etc/fstab

 and add this line to end of file, dont' forget to change the X to your dev number

-    /dev/sdaX /mnt/extStorage ntfs-3g defaults 0 0
+    UUID=some-random-string /mnt/extStorage ntfs-3g defaults,nofail 0 0

+Substituting in the UUID of your drive (without quotes).
+Avoid mounting /dev/xxx references, as these can  suddenly change when you add new drives to your system.
+The "nofail" option allows your Pi to continue booting if the drive mount should fail - not setting this will likely cause you to get locked out of your Pi.

-restart and confirm everything works
+Restart and confirm everything works

     sudo reboot